akeneo/pim-docs/manipulate_pim_data/store_assets_externally.rst

 .. note::

-    As per AWS Documentation recommendation, do not use 'latest' version in a production environement.
+    As per AWS Documentation recommendation, do not use 'latest' version in a production environment.
 More information in `Awss3 documentation`_.
     All versions available are documented in `AWS SDK for PHP`_.

 Then configure the asset storage adapter to use the service you declared: